DizzyMissLizzy/be.dizzymisslizzy.pdfletterevents/README.md

 This extension...

 * makes pdf letters possible for participants and events
-* enables tokens for custom event and participant fields for scheduled reminders
+* enables tokens for participant fields for scheduled reminders